 Disclaimer: This article provides general information and should not be considered legal advice.
 Please consult a qualified attorney for specific legal guidance regarding your case.

 Ever ordered something online only to receive a product that looks nothing like the picture?
 Or bought a car that started having major issues just days after leaving the dealership?
-Purchase disputes can happen to anyone, and they often start as minor frustrations before snowballing into serious problems that affect your finances and peace of mind.
+Purchase disputes can happen to anyone, and they often begin as minor frustrations before snowballing into serious problems that affect your finances and peace of mind.

 Let’s explore the telltale signs that indicate it’s time to put down the customer service hotline and pick up the phone to call a legal professional.